Orthmox/alx-system_engineering-devops/0x01-shell_permissions/README.md

-2-groups script prints all the groups the current user is part of 3-new_ownerscript changes the owner of the file hello to the user betty 4-empty script creates an empty file called hello
+2-groups script prints all the groups the current user is part of 3-new_ownerscript changes the owner of the file hello to the user betty 4-empty script creates an empty file called hello 5-execute script adds execute permission to the owner of the file hello